WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/p.md

 It's OK to use *point to* as a verb to describe moving the mouse pointer over an area of the UI without selecting it.

-Don't use *point, mouse over* or *move the mouse pointer to*.
+Don't use *point, mouse over* or *hover the pointer over*.

-For more information, see [Hold, hover](https://make.wordpress.org/docs/style-guide/developer-content/ui-elements/#hold-hover).
+For more information, see [Hold, hold the pointer over](https://make.wordpress.org/docs/style-guide/developer-content/ui-elements/#hold-hold-the-pointer-over).

 ## populate